arlowatts/the-peak/rulebook.md

 During their turn, the Mountaineer player can choose a Mountain card in a square next to the Mountaineer token on the board and try to challenge it.
 To challenge a Mountain card, the Mountaineer player rolls two six-sided dice and adds them together.
 Then they compare the result to the Difficulty value of the Mountain card they chose.

 If the result of the dice is equal to or greater than the Difficulty value, they succeed.
 The Mountaineer player takes the card off the board and moves the Mountaineer token into the space it previously occupied.
 They’ll keep the card until the end of the game and will gain points for its Elevation.
 If the Mountain card has a special effect when it is successfully crossed, that effect happens immediately.
-Then the Mountaineer player continues their turn and may try to challenge more Mountain cards in the same way.
+Then the Mountaineer player continues their turn and may try to challenge more Mountain cards in the same way, or may choose to end their turn.

 If the result of the dice is less than the Difficulty of the Mountain card, the mountaineer fails.
 The card stays where it is on the board and the Mountaineer player’s turn ends.
 If the card has an effect when the Mountaineer player fails to cross it, that effect happens.

 ## Ending the Game

-When the Mountain player has no cards left in their hand and there are no more Mountain cards left in the deck, the game is almost over.
-The Mountaineer player gets one more turn after the Mountain player plays their last cards, and then the game ends.
-To determine the winner, each player reveals their Goal card(s).
+When both players finish 5 turns each, the game ends.
+To determine the winner, each player reveals their Goal cards.
 For each player, add up the points they gain from each of their Goal cards.
-Then the Mountaineer player gains additional points equal to the total Elevation they gained from the Mountain cards they crossed.
+The Mountaineer player gains additional points equal to the total Elevation they gained from the Mountain cards they crossed.
+Then the Mountain player obtains points equal to the total elevation of any remaining Mountain cards left on the board.
 The player with the most points wins!